 PFPLC is not a Fitch-rated servicer of residential mortgage loans.
-For more information on Fitch's servicer rating programme see the reports titled Global Rating Criteria for Structured Finance Servicers, dated 30 September 2009 and Rating Criteria for European Residential and Commercial Mortgage Loan Servicers - UK Market Addendum, dated 28 January 2008.
+For more information on Fitch's servicer rating programme see the reports titled Rating Criteria for Structured Finance Servicers.

 Early Arrears Management

 All customers are required to make their monthly mortgage payment via direct debit.
 If a direct debit fails then the servicing team will contact the borrower via telephone within 24 hours of the direct debit failing to ascertain why the payment was not made and to ensure payment will be made.